Peapack in Somerset County, New Jersey — The American Northeast (Mid-Atlantic)

 Henry J. Hardenbergh (1847-1918)

 Location.
 40° 42.062′ N, 74° 38.781′ W. Marker is in Peapack, New Jersey, in Somerset County.
 Marker can be reached from Main Street, on the right when traveling north.
+Marker is located on the grounds of Natirar, which is a Somerset County Park.
 Touch for map.
-Marker is located on the grounds of Natirar, which is a Somerset County Park.
 Marker is in this post office area: Peapack NJ 07977, United States of America.
+Touch for directions.

 Prior to becoming a county park, the estate was owned by King Hassan of Morroco.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 24, 2009, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 1,207 times since then and 27 times this year.
+It was originally submitted on April 24, 2009, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 1,249 times since then and 14 times this year.
 Photos: 1, 2, 3. submitted on April 24, 2009, by Alan Edelson of Union Twsp., New Jersey. • Syd Whittle was the editor who published this page.